AbeBekele12/QuizGame/README.md

-Flutter Quiz App
-This Flutter app is a simple quiz game that tests your knowledge with true/false questions.
-The app displays questions, accepts user answers, and provides feedback on correctness.
+# Quiz Game Project

+## Overview
+This project, developed by Abenezer Y Bekele, is a fun and interactive Quiz Game implemented in Java.

+## Files
+- `Main.java`: This is the main driver program for the project.
+- `Quiz.java`: This file contains the implementation of the Quiz game logic.
+- `Question.java`: This file defines the structure of a question in the Quiz game.

-Getting Started
+## Getting Started
-To use the app, follow these steps:

-Clone the repository.
-Navigate to the cloned directory.
-Compile the source code using flutter run.
-Usage
-Enter your answers by tapping on the "True" or "False" buttons.
-The app will provide instant feedback with icons indicating correctness.
-After answering 10 questions, the game will display your total score.

-Features
-Questions are displayed one at a time.
-Immediate feedback on correctness.
-A dialog box with an image appears after each question, providing additional engagement.
-Game over dialog displays the total score and offers the option to play again.
-Dependencies
-Flutter
-Dart
+To get started with this project, clone the repository and open the .java files in your preferred Java IDE.

-Contributing
+## Contributing
 Contributions are welcome!
-Follow these steps:

-Fork the repository.
-Create a new branch.
-Make your changes.
-Test your changes.
-Submit a pull request.
+Please read the contributing guidelines before making any changes.

-License
+## License
-This project is licensed under the [Your Name License] - see the LICENSE file for details.
+This project is licensed under the Abenezer Y Bekele License.
+See the LICENSE file for more details.